Skip to Content

 • Difficulty hearing within challenging background noise

-• Other people’s voices seem mumbled
+• Other people’s voices seem muffled

 • Problems with balance or dizziness